renskiy/fabricio/README.rst

 Local Docker registry
 =====================

 It is often when production infrastructure has limited access to the Internet.
 In such case Fabricio offers ability to use local Docker registry which can be used as an intermediate registry for the selected infrastructure.
-To use this option you have to have local Docker registry running within your LAN and also Docker client on your work PC.
-You can up your own Docker registry by executing following command on the PC with Docker installed:
+To use this option you have to have local Docker registry running within your LAN and also Docker client on your PC.
+If you have Docker installed you can run up Docker registry locally by executing following command:

 .. code:: bash

     docker run --name registry --publish 5000:5000 --detach --restart always registry:2

-When your local Docker registry is up and run you can use special tasks class to bypass infrastructure network limitations:
+When your local Docker registry is up and run you can provide custom ``registry`` which will be used as an intermediate Docker registry:

 .. code:: python

     from fabricio import docker, tasks

-    nginx = tasks.PullDockerTasks(
+    nginx = tasks.DockerTasks(
         container=docker.Container(
             name='nginx',
             image='nginx:stable',